polock11/personalized_email_generator_with_LLM/README.md

    - Navigate to `http://localhost:8080`.
    - The application interface should load.

-4. **Upload a PDF**
+4. **Upload a CV and Provide Job URL**
-   - Click on the upload button to upload a PDF document.
+   - Click on the upload button to upload a CV and Paste desired URL.
-   - The app will process the document and prepare it for querying.
+   - The app will process the document and prepare the email, further modification can be done by chatting with the LLM.

-5. **Query the Information**
-   - Use the chat interface to ask questions about the uploaded document.
-   - The system will provide responses based on the document's content.